drewf24/world-airbnb/writeup/writeup.md

 average, that availibility increases by 0.481 days, holding all else constant.

+We confirmed, all the p-values are less than the threshold of 0.05;
+therefore, the expected median availabilities predicted by the regression model are significant.

     ## [1] 0.1048801

 The R-squared value is 0.1049.
 This means 10.49% of the variability in